samuel-hunter/noded/SPEC.md

 node.
 A variable is prefixed with a dollar sign `$`, followed by an alphanumeric sequence.

-Variables don't have to be declared; they are automatic.
-There is only one datatype that a variable can hold, and the scope of a variable consists of the entire node.
+Variables don't have to be declared; they can be used immediately.
+All variables are initialized with the value of `0` at the start of the program, and the scope of all variables are local to the processor it is used in.

-All variables initialize at `0` at the start of execution.

 ```
 variable = "$" letter { alphanumeric }